SharonLutz/ePowerLI/README.md

 for j=1,...,k where k= the number of SNPs.

-See the manpage for more detail regarding the input of the gxeRC function.
+See the manpage for more detail regarding the input of the ePowerLI function.

 ```
 library(ePowerLI)